Eddie Guerrero: Legacy

-Guerrero is regarded as one of the greatest in-ring performers of all time.
-In a poll of the WWE roster, he was ranked the 11th greatest professional wrestler of all time.
+In a poll of the WWE roster, Guerrero was ranked the 11th-greatest professional wrestler of all time.
 Ric Flair ranked Guerrero as one of his top 10 opponents, while Chris Jericho said he was the best performer in the world when he was "on".
-Kurt Angle named Guerrero as the second greatest professional wrestler of all time, behind Shawn Michaels, stating: "[Eddie] could have been the absolute greatest of all time because when I wrestled, he was still in that top three we were talking about, so Eddie had it all.
+Kurt Angle named Guerrero as the second-greatest professional wrestler of all time, behind Shawn Michaels, stating: "[Eddie] could have been the absolute greatest of all time because when I wrestled, he was still in that top three we were talking about, so Eddie had it all.
 He was so entertaining, but he also had all the technique.
 He was such a great wrestler and he got it.
 He got finishes.
 He knew how to structure them."
-WWE named Guerrero one of the most beloved and accomplished WWE superstars of all time, one of the best technical wrestlers ever, and the fifth greatest performer in the history of the company's SmackDown brand.
+WWE named Guerrero one of the most beloved and accomplished WWE superstars of all time, one of the best technical wrestlers ever, and the fifth-greatest performer in the history of the company's SmackDown brand.
+In 2024 IGN ranked Guerrero as the 13th greatest pro wrestler of all time writing "A hero and inspiration to Mercedes Mone and countless others, Eddie was a one of a kind talent who'd sadly only scratched the surface of his career when he passed."

+When reflecting on Guerrero’s legacy in 2019 Eric Beaston of Bleacher Report noted "Guerrero proved that a talented wrestler, whose in-ring work was unmatched by his peers and whose charisma was undeniable, could leapfrog Superstars gifted with height or girth, and become the top star in sports entertainment."
+He also dubbed Guerrero a "cultural hero." calming that he "made it a realistic dream for other Latino wrestlers with dreams of succeeding at the highest level of sports-entertainment to make a go of it."

+On November 18, 2025, the El Paso City Council officially declared Eddie Guerrero Day in the city.
+His family was in attendance to officially accept the proclamation.
+In April 2026, a mural dedicated to Guerrero was painted by artist H. Doyle in El Paso’s Hispanic neighborhood El Segundo Barrio.